dmbarbour/glas/docs/GlasDesign.md

 ### Accelerated Representations

-We can generalize the idea of representing lists as finger-tree ropes to support for unboxed floating point matrices, unordered data types (e.g. sets, graphs), or even virtual machine states (with registers, memory, etc.).
+We can generalize the idea of representing lists as finger-tree ropes to support for unboxed floating point matrices, unordered data types (e.g. sets, unlabeled graphs), or even virtual machine states (with registers, memory, etc.).

 In each case, we first define a canonical representation as a binary tree.
 For example, a matrix could be a list of lists.
 A set can be represented by an ordered list.
 An unlabeled graph might refer to [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization).
 A VM state might use a simple record.